Minamotion/kaboomjs-dialog-system/README.md

-Useful for Kaboom.js projects that have dialog
+"Useful for Kaboom.js projects that have dialog"
+                - The guy who made this which was literally me